-That’s the mission of Brenna Argall, an assistant professor of Rehabilitation Robotics at Northwestern University.
+That’s the mission of Brenna Argall, an assistant professor of Rehabilitation Robotics at Northwestern University and research scientist at the Rehabilitation Institute of Chicago.
 Argall and her team are developing autonomous wheelchairs designed for people with severe disabilities, such as significant motor impairments or the physical inability to operate a traditional control mechanism like a joystick.

 “By making assistive machine easier to control, because they can autonomously control themselves, our goal is to make people with severe motor impairments more able and independent,” Argall told Digital Trends.

 Argall first became interested in robotics as a math undergraduate at Carnegie Mellon University.
-Also considering medical school at the time, she decided to being healthcare into her work by doing a Ph.D. in medical robotics.
-It was when she became faculty at Northwestern five years ago, that she took her interest in this subject to the next level.
+She later went on to receive a Ph.D. in the subject, but it was only when she became faculty at Northwestern five years ago, that she decided to combine it with an interest in medicine and healthcare.